PalestineRemembered About Us Oral History العربية

 Source: A Survey of Palestine prepared by the British Mandate for the UN, p.
 566. We urge you to examine our Village Statistics Project if you are interested in a detailed study.

 And here is land ownership as of 1940 from the British Mandate's Statistical Abstract For Palestine, 1940, (p.
-172) as you see most of the land was purchased from Palestinian Arabs when the Haavara Agreement between Nazi regime and the Zionist movement was active in the 1930s:
+172) as you see, most of the land was purchased from Palestinian Arabs when the Haavara Agreement between the Nazi regime and the Zionist movement was active in the 1930s:

-Just in case we did fail to convince you of the Palestinian case, we urge you to watch this American Indian articulation of Palestinians' point of view in under 30 seconds:
+Just in case we failed to convince you of the Palestinian case, we urge you to watch this American Indian articulation of the Palestinians' point of view in under 30 seconds:

 Or watch Karma Nabulsi nailing it to Dani Dayan in under 120 seconds: